brainhack-princeton/handbook/docs/contributing.rst

   :align: center
   :alt: decorative line

 10. If your pull request gets approved and is merged to the offical handbook, **delete the branch** for the feature that was just approved.
-You can do this from the terminal or from the github page.
+You can do this from the terminal or from the GitHub page for your forked repo.

 * On terminal: